alecontuIT/alecontuIT/README.md

 </p>

-I'm currently a *computer science and engineering* master student at [Politecnico di Milano](https://www.polimi.it/).
+I just completed my master degree in *computer science and engineering* at [Politecnico di Milano](https://www.polimi.it/).

 Some contact information:
 - [Linkedin](https://www.linkedin.com/in/alecontu/)